UocDev/UocDev/README.md

 > I create mirror git links for cloning my repositories. you can use at https://git.azizah.workers.dev/.
 Example: `git clone https://git.azizah.workers.dev/Tachyon.git`.
 This mirror cannot push commit, please use github mirror!

 > [!NOTE]
 > PFP create by Ori-Chan on YouTube only. you can subscribe for supporting her.
-I love her arts 🌷 🌸. https://youtube.com/@ori-chan_jp
+I love she arts 🌷 🌸. https://youtube.com/@ori-chan_jp

 # Welcome to my Github profile
 Uoc Developer is a playful take on "Developer Expectations" With years of experience in software development, I aim to bring my expertise to you.
 Whether it's Development Roblox Game, building bots,Low-level system, I'm here to make it happen.